fastats/learning/architecture/2018_03_maintainability_by_removing_if/by_language/python/readme.md

 The graph structure is wholly inferred from the ordering of the enum member values.
 As such, so changes are required over and above updating the enum.

+This is a reasonable approach, but would be more obvious with a proper OO representation of the graph.

 ## Others